wpilibsuite/GradleRIO/README.md

 ### Visual Studio Code:

-VS Code is fully supported by GradleRIO for FRC.
+VS Code is fully supported by GradleRIO for WPILib.
 To use it, use the WPILib VS Code extension.
 See frc-docs for instructions.

 ### IntelliJ IDEA:

-_IntelliJ IDEA support is unofficial in the FRC sense, but is well supported by the Gradle team.
+_IntelliJ IDEA support is unofficial in the WPILib sense, but is well supported by the Gradle team.
 CSA Support isn't guaranteed, so make sure you're prepared to fix any issues yourself if you're at an event._

 To import a gradle project into IntelliJ IDEA please do **one** of the following:
 - In the welcome screen click `Import Project` and select the `build.gradle` file of the project.